benstackdev/faq/README.md

 ### Why don't you use AI?
 1) Learning software development with AI (even by using it as a "teacher") defeats the point of learning *for me*.
 I know some people really enjoy employing AI to help them learn, but I don't.
 2) I don't think AI isn't fun or enjoyable to use.
 I would rather struggle through problems and read docs/take tips from chat instead.
 3) AI is too expensive.
-Not only can I not afford the latest flagship AI models (we can just barely make ends meet), but I also don't want to directly support AI companies in any way, shape, or form.
+Not only can I not afford the latest flagship AI models (I'm kinda broke), but I also don't want to directly support AI companies in any way, shape, or form.

 *Please don't impose your opinions onto me, even if you're trying to be sincere or helpful*.
 I'll learn how I want, thanks :)